1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.7.md

  - DNA Primase, sets down small segment of RNA to get DNA polymerase to get going
  - DNA Polymerase
 	 - Polymerase 3 goes on the leading strand, joins up oppisites(leading strand goes to the fork) also does  lagging strand, creating ozaki fragments
-	 - Polymersase 1 goes on lagging strand, creating ozaki fragments
+	 - Polymersase 1 goes on lagging strand removing the RNA primers
 	 - have 3 phosphate than uses enegy to remove 2 phsophate and have the bond
- -
+ - DNA Ligase joins up the ozaki fragments
- DNA
+ - DNA polymerase one allso checks for error, also 3 at end DNA
   - made up of nucleotieds(sugar, phospurus nitrogenous base)
   - pyramidines:thymine, cytosine